Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: METHOD

 \subsection{Pre-conditioning and Decoupled Weight decay}

 The flexibility of the model-based approach allows seamless extension to state-of-the-art optimizers.
-Algorithms like Adam~\cite{kingma2014adam} and AdaGrad~\cite{duchi2011adaptive} use diagonal pre-conditioners to scale updates.
+Algorithms like Adam~\parencite{kingma2014adam} and AdaGrad~\parencite{duchi2011adaptive} use diagonal pre-conditioners to scale updates.
 To incorporate these into our Adaptive Memory framework, we replace the Euclidean metric with one induced by the pre-conditioner \( P_t \), where \( \langle x, y \rangle_{P_t} = x^\top P_t y \) for symmetric positive definite \( P_t \).
 Weight decay can be accounted for by modeling the regularized function \( f_{\mu\|\|}(x) = f(x) + \frac{\mu}{2} \|x\|_2^2 \).
-However, optimizers like AdamW~\cite{Loshchilov2017DecoupledWD} implement decoupled weight decay, which is handled separately.
+However, optimizers like AdamW~\parencite{Loshchilov2017DecoupledWD} implement decoupled weight decay, which is handled separately.
 We can incorporate a preconditioner and decoupled weight decay by solving at each step:

 where \( \tilde{P}_t = (I + \lambda P_t)P_t \) is introduced to appropriately scale the momentum term.
 Solving this optimization problem yields the following update rules: